-Can Hepatitis B vaccine cause injury and death?
+Can Hepatitis B vaccine cause injury & death?

 Mild side effects such as redness, warmth, or swelling at the injection site where the shot was given have been reported in connection with administration of hepatitis B vaccines.
 Systemic reactions include fever, headache, and pain.
 However, more severe reactions have also been reported in both clinical trials with all of the vaccines as well as to the Vaccine Adverse Events Reporting System (VAERS).
 See Hepatitis B Quick Facts for current reports of hepatitis B containing vaccine reactions, hospitalizations, injuries and deaths made to VAERS and links to the manufacturers package inserts.

 Some of the events reported during pre-licensure clinical trials by the manufacturers included: